 I haven't found another course anywhere with the kind of variety and excitement you find on this course.
 There are good long technical courses in the area, but none of them have nearly as many exciting water shots, or steep downhill shots as this.

-Cons: rubber tees. deer ticks.
+Cons: rubber tees. limited hours.